See by:open filter

 San Francisco; Silicon Valley

-Warrington S. Parker, a partner in Orrick's San Francisco office.
+Warrington S. Parker is a partner in Orrick's San Francisco office.
 His practice includes both civil and criminal matters.
-He is a member of the White Collar, Investigations, Securities Litigation & Compliance Group, .
+He is a member of the White Collar, Investigations, Securities Litigation & Compliance Group.

 Warrington's practice involves the representation of clients in both civil and criminal matters.
 These matters typically include government involvement or claimed violations of state and federal regulations or statutes.
 Thus, Warrington has represented clients in False Claims Act matters, claims brought by the Federal Trade Commission, employment discrimination cases involving a federal research facility, allegations of fraud and breach of contract brought against a client by a state, and allegations that a school board inappropriately spent bond monies in violation of California law.